10 Things You Didn’t Know About Physician Assistants

 This pre-PA school experience may look like working in an emergency department as an EMT.
-Experience may also be acquiring hours as a patient care technician in your local hospital, a certified nurse aide in a nursing home, a phlebotomist at a nearby clinic, or any other hands-on, direct care provided to patients.
+Experience may also be acquiring hours as a patient care technician in your local hospital, hospital shadowing, a certified nurse aide in a nursing home, a phlebotomist at a nearby clinic, or any other hands-on, direct care provided to patients.

 Some programs don’t require any patient care experience whatsoever, but others require several-thousands of hours before even applying to their program!
 Make sure to do your research on the requirements for all of the programs you will be applying for in order to avoid delay of acceptance.

 7. PAs have an extremely flexible schedule